5th September 2010

 How many treatments do I need?

-This depends entirely on the condition.
-For serious symptoms, twice weekly treatments would be recommended for the initial stage, then going on to once a week, and later once a fortnight to maintain well being and good health.
-For relaxation and to prevent illness, it is often enough to have a session once every 2 or 3 weeks.
+This depends entirely on your reasons for coming.
+For serious symptoms, twice weekly treatments would be recommended for the initial stage, then going on to once a week, and later once a fortnight to maintain wellbeing and good health.
+For relaxation and to strengthen the immune system, it is often enough to have a session once every 2 or 3 weeks.

 I want to get pregnant.
 Can Reflexology help me?